Duke of Normandy marine services

-The Duke of Normandy is a 26m Damen Shoalbuster which provides a wide range of marine services from towage, mooring maintenance and anchor handling to bed levelling, survey and engineering support in some of the most challenging environmental conditions in Northern Europe.
+The Duke of Normandy is a 26m Damen Shoalbuster that provides a wide range of marine services from towage, mooring maintenance and anchor handling to bed levelling, survey and engineering support in some of the most challenging environmental conditions in Northern Europe.

 Mooring Servicing and Anchor Handling

 From servicing small moorings for leisure vessels, to deploying large four point moorings spreads for tidal turbine deployment, the Duke of Normandy and her crew have unique experience working in confined waters and large tidal ranges.

 A large crane capability and A–frame rig allows for the safe deployment of a range of sub-sea survey instruments, including cameras, ROVs and ADCPs.
 An over the side pole mount can also be mobilised to deploy a range of sensors, including MBES, beacon sensors for towed fish etc. A full dimensional control survey provides referenced points for efficient third party sensor installation.